 The Division Of Korea

-As all things do, balance came back full circle.
-After WWO (initiated and won by Japan), Japan was forced to give up all of its colonies after WWII, including Korea, to the victorious Allied countries.
+As all things do, the balance came back full circle.
+Japan was defeated in the Second World War and forced to give up all of its colonies, including Korea, to the victorious Allied countries.

 So, 35 years later, Korea was no longer under Japan’s control, but the freedom did not last long.
 The Soviet Union invaded Korea the very same day the Japanese left.

-The Soviets occupied the North and the United States occupied the South, both regions generally separated by the 38th parallel.
-This helped divide the country into two equal halves running from east to west along the 38 degrees north.
+The Soviets occupied the North, and the United States occupied the South, both regions generally separated by the 38th parallel.
+This helped divide the country into two halves running from east to west along the 38 degrees north.